IfisUASD/Rapido/README.md

-Were simple is a costum alias-alocated script used for compiling and running
+Were i is the number of the kth directory, j of the lth sub directory and simple is a costum alias-alocated script used for compiling and running
 C/C++ programs.